The Fundamental Building Block of Life

 This section delves into some astounding facts about the cell, highlighting its complexity and the remarkable coordination of its organic machines.

-Each cell builds and maintains billions
+Each cell continuously builds and maintains billions of its own microscopic organic machines and structures!

 There are around 37 trillion (37 000 000 000 000) cells that make up the average-sized adult human body.
 And they all function cooperatively for the good of the entire body.